 Clink

-Clink adds to CMD everything it’s missing — readline (from Linux), colors, history, Scriptable Prompt; and it also integrates with Oh-My-Posh
+Clink adds to CMD everything it’s missing: Linux-style readline, colors, history, scriptable prompt — and it integrates with Oh-My-Posh.

-Follow the instructions to configure it properly and especially to inject it into CMD, so it starts automatically when launching cmd.exe.
+Follow the instructions to configure it and, most importantly, inject it into CMD so it starts automatically when cmd.exe launches.

 Computer\HKEY_CURRENT_USER\Software\Microsoft\Command Processor